 - Hybrid flow: Set to 1 to allow Hybrid flow

-It is recommended to use a separate sessions storage for OpenID Connect sessions, else they will stored in the main sessions storage.
+Best pratice is to use a separate sessions storage for OpenID Connect sessions, else they will be stored in main sessions storage.

-options to define attributes and extra claims when a new relying party
+options to define attributes and extra claims released when a new relying

-OpenID Connect specification let the possibility to rotate keys to improve security.
-LL::NG provide a script to do this, that should be put in a cronjob.
+OpenID Connect specifications allow to rotate keys to improve security.
+LL::NG provides a script to do this, that should be used in a cronjob.

 The script is